iviken/T-and-M-file-manager/README.md

 The panel consists of 5 levels: info, marks (not all)\*, Buttons\*, folder tabs\*, search.

-\* In file metadata display mode, the block disappears. to display the file's metadata, press: Shift
+\* In file metadata display mode, the block disappears. to display the file's metadata, press: <ins>Space</ins>.

 #### Info